-- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 29 September 2021, 62 days ahead of the revised statutory deadline. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 28 May 2021 was generally good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2021. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 18 November 2021, 12 days ahead of the revised statutory deadline. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 6 July 2021 was generally reasonable. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Governance and Audit Committee in our Audit of Financial Statements Report in November 2021. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
 Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2020-21 has been completed.